 Healthiest Blueberry Muffins contain coconut oil, Greek yogurt, gluten-free flour and have loads of flavor.

 I have been on a healthier eating plan lately.
 Not a ‘diet’, but eating better.
-I typically eat good, but with my boys being home for the summer and being so busy, I have not been making the best nutritional decisions.
+Typically, I eat healthy, but with my boys being home for the summer and being so busy, I have not been making the best nutritional decisions.

-I haven’t gained weight, but was increasing my running mileage because I signed up for another half marathon.
-I couldn’t understand why I wasn’t getting stronger.
-I took a look at my diet and realized I was filling my body with high-fat, high-sugar, and processed foods.
+However, I haven’t gained weight but was increasing my running mileage because I signed up for another half marathon.
+As a result, I couldn’t understand why I wasn’t getting stronger.
+But, I took a look at my diet and realized I was filling my body with high-fat, high-sugar, and processed foods.